radiac/tinywfl/README.md

-TinyWFL is a minimal web font loader which uses a similar approach to Google's and Typekit's [webfontloader](https://github.com/typekit/webfontloader/) to help you avoid the FOUT (flash of unstyled text), except it does a lot less so it can stay tiny - it is 95% smaller, at just 852 bytes.
+TinyWFL is a minimal web font loader which uses a similar approach to Google's and Typekit's [webfontloader](https://github.com/typekit/webfontloader/) to help you avoid the FOIT (flash of invisible text) and FOUT (flash of unstyled text), except it does a lot less so it can stay tiny - it is 95% smaller, at just 852 bytes.

 TinyWFL will set CSS styles on your ``<html>`` tag when your fonts have loaded, and call an optional callback function if you want to know about it in JavaScript.
-It it self-contained and has no dependencies.
+It is self-contained and has no dependencies.

 Version 1.0.0